mfrazie2/mfrazie2.github.io/about.md

 permalink: /about/
 ---

-I am a former chemist making the transition to software engineering.
-I am currently a student in Hack Reactor Remote and eagar to begin a new career.
+I am a former chemist turned software engineer.
+I am currently a Hacker in Residence at Hack Reactor.